fuelviews/responsive-images/readme.md

 1. place images in images folder
 2. ~~place favicon in favicon folder (DEPRECATED)~~
-3. process images/favicon with the  `yarn images` command
+3. process images/favicon with the  `npm run images` command
 4. copy images from public/images into your project's image folder